Curtis Carroll

-Curtis "Wall Street" Carroll is a prisoner in California’s San Quentin State Prison, serving a sentence of 54 years to life for murder.
-He has earned the nickname "Wall Street" and “The Oracle of San Quentin”.
+Curtis "Wall Street" Carroll is an American former prisoner in California's San Quentin State Prison, released from serving a sentence of 54 years to life for murder.
+He has earned the nickname "Wall Street" and "The Oracle of San Quentin".
+Curtis Wall Street Carroll has been featured in numerous publications like the Wall Street Journal, Forbes, BBC and NPR.

 Early life

-Carroll was born in Washington, D.C. and later moved to East Oakland, where he grew up, amidst the crack epidemic in the United States.
+Carroll was born in Washington, D.C. and later moved to East Oakland, where he grew up.
 His mother was a waitress at a bowling alley and the family was often on welfare.
 He later befriended his mother's drug dealer, who taught him to steal quarters from arcade machines.
 Carroll was eventually caught and sentenced to juvenile hall.

 Prison

-In 1996, at 17 years old, he murdered a man in a botched robbery attempt.
-Carroll turned himself in and received a 54 years-to-life sentence.
+Carroll was arrested for murder in 1996 when he was 17.
+He surrendered to police and was sentenced to a minimum of 54 years with a maximum of life.
 He was illiterate when he was imprisoned but learned to read and write at the age of 20.

-Caroll became interested in the stock market after realizing its financial potential.
-He learned about the markets through the newspapers' financial sections.
+Carroll became interested in the stock market after realizing its financial potential.
+He learned about the markets through newspaper financial sections.
 He got his start investing in penny stocks by cashing in unused postage stamps he bought with revenue from his tobacco sales to other prisoners.

-Transfer to San Quentin Prison

 Carroll was transferred to San Quentin Prison in 2012.

 Financial literacy courses

 Carroll along with fellow inmate Troy Williams, started the Financial Literacy Program.
-Together they created F.E.E.L (Financial Empowerment Emotional Literacy).
+Together they created F.E.E.L (Financial Empowerment Emotional Literacy), a project Carroll gave a TED talk about in 2019.
+As of September 5, 2024, Carroll's TED (conference) has 4.2M views on YouTube.

-Caroll teaches a financial literacy class with Zak Williams, the son of comedian Robin Williams and a graduate of Columbia Business School.
-The class educates inmates on how inmates can develop skills applicable to life outside prison.
+Carroll has taught a financial literacy class with Zak Williams, the son of comedian Robin Williams and a graduate of Columbia Business School.
+The class educated inmates on how they can develop skills applicable to life outside prison.
+He has been called the "Oracle of San Quentin", and when asked in 2017, Carroll was optimistic Donald Trump’s presidency would stimulate the economy.

+In 2023 Curtis Carroll was featured in Forbes magazine.